MSLNZ/msl-loadlib/docs/install.rst

    sudo apt-get install mono-complete

 Windows already comes with `WoW64 <https://en.wikipedia.org/wiki/WoW64>`_ to run 32-bit software on 64-bit
-Windows and the .NET Framework.
+Windows and the .NET Framework and `Python for .NET <http://pythonnet.sourceforge.net/>`_ usually installs automatically with pip.